Is your contact center ready for Black Friday and Cyber Monday?

 According to RetailMeNot, consumer spending during Black Friday and the weekend is forecast to grow by 47% year over year.
 On top of that, Cyber Monday has become even bigger than Black Friday in terms of online sales.

-For those in charge of retail call centers, this unbelievable sales flood can be a painful for both customers and companies if call centers aren’t prepared.
+For those in charge of retail contact centers, this unbelievable sales flood can be a painful for both customers and companies if contact centers aren’t prepared.
 What can you do to mitigate risk?
 Look to these areas for answers:

 No matter how well or how far in advance you prepare, call spikes will happen.
 Those spikes lead to excessive wait times and result in a poor experience for callers.

 What happens when call volume gets out of control?
 What strategy do you have to ensure that customer experience doesn’t suffer?

 Determine early on where you can scale.
 Perhaps you have additional resources available internally or other channels are available to help with the influx of calls.

 Consider distributing your workload off site to an on-demand, virtual workforce that can flex to handle holiday and seasonal spikes.

 Customers have high service expectations—even more so during the holiday rush, when every company is competing hard for dollars.
 The last thing you want is to let quality slip during such a critical time of the year.